 - Montana Avenue: It's my top pick if you're looking for something more interesting and unique than the chain shops on Third Street.
-You'll find more than 100 high-end boutiques and places to eat along a 10-block stretch.
+You'll find more than 100 high-end boutiques and places to eat along the 10-block stretch.
 It's easy to start your exploration at Montana and Lincoln.

-- Santa Monica Airport Flea Market takes place on the first and fourth Sunday of each month.
-It's an outdoor market where they claim you can furnish an entire house in one visit.
-You can also deck yourself out with estate jewelry and vintage fashion.
-Or get something new for your garden.
+- Santa Monica Airport Flea Market: This outdoor market is held on the first and fourth Sunday of each month.
+It's said that you can furnish an entire house in one visit to this massive market.
+You can also deck yourself out with estate jewelry and vintage fashion, or get something new for your garden.

 Art and Design

 - Santa Monica Design District: This area has lots of showrooms dedicated to modern home and workplace furnishings and design.

-- Bergamot Station: It doesn't look like much from the street, but once you get inside, you'll find more than 30 art galleries featuring some interesting contemporary art.
+- Bergamot: It doesn't look like much from the street, but once you get inside, you'll find more than 30 art galleries featuring some interesting contemporary art.
 If you're like me and the Handsome Honey, you may go thinking you'll spend a few minutes and end up wandering around for hours.
 It's a good thing they have a place to eat on site.

-I confess, I'm an architecture junkie and Santa Monica is a good place to see an interesting mix of styles and eras.
+Santa Monica is a good place for any architecture junkie to see an interesting mix of styles and eras.

 - Charles Eames House: One of about two dozen homes built as part of the Case Study Project in the 1950s, created by Charles and Ray Eames as an example of a home for two working artists.
 It's a little north of Santa Monica proper in Pacific Palisades.